What is the Whale Warning Flag

 • Slow down to 7 knots or less

-• Maintain compliance with Be Whale Wise Guidelines and laws.
+• Maintain compliance with Be Whale Wise Guidelines and distance regulations.

 • Turn off fish finders and/or depth sounders